I-is-as-I-does/Nexus-Folio/README.md

 Nexus Folio is a Nexus reader app, made with Vue 3.
 It can also serve as a Nexus Vue app starter kit / components library.

-### Screenshot
+Demo available on the project website: [nexus-dock.github.io](https://nexus-dock.github.io/)

 <img src="doc/NxFolio-screenshot.png" height="200px" />

-### Important Notes
+> **Important Notes**

-Although this might change in the future, please note that for now:
+> Although this might change in the future, please note that for now:

-- this app is not bundled with a Nexus editor app, so `?edit` and `?new` keywords won't work
+> - this app is not bundled with a Nexus editor app, so `?edit` and `?new` keywords won't work
-- its CSS classes and html structure are not compatible with the default Nexus app themes
+> - its CSS classes and html structure are not compatible with the default Nexus app themes

 ## Use the App